Gaya, India: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C, D and M. It's important that you pick the right type.
-The majority of adapters currently available are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types C, D and M. Be sure to get the right kind.
+Most adapters currently available are simply plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most locations.

 • Airplane phone mount